sky-foundry/canvas-playground/readme.md

 Notice how the text is engraved into the wood and has light reflection and depth.

+**Test Criteria**
+- Ensure that the effect can be applied to text with a wide range of colors from white to black and RGB spectrum.

 ## Task 2

 Create a text outline effect that follows the shape of the text: